24 Apr Migraine Management for Parents

 Parenting is full of surprises, including exposure to new and numerous headache triggers at home.
 Headache can be triggered by everything from certain scents to weather and loud noises.
 Additionally, migraine can be hypersensitive to changes in diet, sleep or excessive stress levels, all of which parents are exposed to daily.
 Pinpointing the trigger can prevent future pain and ease the stress of parenting.
 Using a tracking app can organize your body’s triggers so you know what to avoid.

 Children are great at keeping their parents busy.
-Planning activities ahead of time for those days with a crippling migraine can make parenting easier, while helping keep the focus on managing migraine.
-Prepared activities can be as simple as putting together puzzles, craft bags or coloring books.
-Additionally, keep a bag or box of migraine essentials ready.
-While every headache is managed differently, the basics of the kit should contain medication or natural remedies, water bottles, an ice pack, eye mask, earplugs and a card with the doctor’s information on it.
+Planning activities ahead of time for those days with a crippling migraine can make parenting easier while helping keep the focus on managing migraine.
+Prepared quiet activities can be as simple as putting together puzzles, craft bags, or coloring books.
+Have a “quiet day” activity box ready and accessible for your kids.
+Additionally, keep a toolkit of migraine essentials ready for your headache days.
+While every headache is managed differently, the basics of the kit should contain medication or natural remedies, water bottles, an ice pack, an eye mask, earplugs, and a card with the doctor’s information on it.
 Another way to plan ahead is to freeze meals ahead of time so they are quick and easy to serve on migraine days.

-As an additional resource, migraine and headache sufferers can visit the National Headache Foundation’s healthcare provider finder to connect with a qualified headache healthcare provider.
+As an additional resource, people living with migraine disease and headache disorders can visit the National Headache Foundation’s healthcare provider finder to connect with a qualified headache healthcare provider.